JetBrains/lincheck/docs/topics/progress-guarantees.md

 }
 ```

-Run the `modelCheckingTest` you will and get the following result:
+Run the `modelCheckingTest()`.
+You should get the following result:

 ```text
 = Obstruction-freedom is required but a lock has been found =